chef/automate/components/docs-chef-io/content/automate/reports.md

     1. Add a control
     1. Apply additional reporting filters

-If the results returned by your filtering is incorrectly scoped, review the `profile_id` and control field contents.
+If the results returned by your deep filter are incorrectly scoped, review the `profile_id` and control field contents.

 ### Waivers

 A node's waived status appears if applicable in displays where a node's status appears in Chef Automate.